-Though Andrew and I still have our trials, we both have hope, and look toward to the future with excitement even.
-Knowing God is the reason for our unshakable hope.
+Though Andrew and I still have our trials, we both have hope.
+We look toward to the future with excitement even, knowing that God is the reason for our unshakable hope.
 We can take all of our needs to Him in prayer, which builds a closer relationship as we trust Him to meet those needs.
 As we mature in our journey with the Lord, we can also see the hope even in those tougher times; we know that those rough ways will become smooth again with the understanding that those who trust God will renew their strength (Isaiah 40:31).

 “Every valley shall be filled in, every mountain and hill made low.
 The crooked roads shall become straight, the rough ways smooth.”